The City of Oakland Head Start/Early Head Start is a

-EARLY CHILDHOOD EDUCATION Children’s readiness for school and beyond is fostered through individualized learning experiences.
-Head Start and Early Head Start prepare children for kindergarten, using a variety of learning experiences for each individual child.
+Individualized Early Childhood Education: Head Start and Early Head Start prepare children for kindergarten using a variety of learning experiences for each individual child.
 Staff and parents work together to implement an Individual Development Plan for each child.
 The program focuses on every child’s intellectual, social, emotional, and physical growth and development.

-- Children are between the ages of 0 to five years old.
+- Children are between the ages of zero to five years old.